Raphael2308/Global-Chat-Python/README.md

 ### 2.2 Setup of the config.json file

 Next, the config.json will be edited.
-To do this, open the file `./config.json.example` and fill in all the information.
-IMPORTANT: Since it is a JSON file, you need to remove the comments, which means everything following a #.
+To do this, open the file `config.json` and fill in all the information.
 The tables named database, message_database, etc., are specified in the setup.py file.
-The fields icon_announcement and icon_important are not needed.
-Now rename the file to `config.json`.
+Save the file.
 Here is an example of a config.json:

 ```json
 {